 If you are thinking about a career in Architecture, Engineering, Drafting, Interior design, Fashion Design, Urban Planning, or in any of the Skilled Trades, then you should consider these courses.
-Every product, from an iPod to an airplane, started out as an idea in someone’s head.
+Every product, from an iPhone to an airplane, started out as an idea in someone’s head.
 The field of Drafting and Design provides the means to communicate ideas to others, through technical drawings, 3D models, and animations.

 DRAFTING 10 Level I